Japan panel recommends ocean release for contaminated Fukushima water

 Its athletes are planning to bring their own radiation detectors and food to the Games.

-In 2018, Tokyo Electric apologized after admitting its filtration systems had not removed all dangerous material from the water - and the site is running out of room for storage tanks.
+In 2018, Tokyo Electric apologised after admitting its filtration systems had not removed all dangerous material from the water - and the site is running out of room for storage tanks.

 But it plans to remove all radioactive particles from the water except tritium, an isotope of hydrogen that is hard to separate and is considered to be relatively harmless.